wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

 ### Drivers
  The Selenium WebDriver is needed for interaction with the browser.
 Every test case needs its own dedicated browser instance.
 The driver represents and enables the connection to the browser.

-### Test Devices
- The test device is a Galenium specific concept.
-It encapsulates the browser type (e.g. Chrome) and the viewport size (e.g. 1024x800).
-With this information Galenium can instantiate browsers using Selenium.

 ### Test Names
  In Galenium the test name is central.
 The test name is used in reporting.